dalequark/daleonai/_posts/2021-05-06-transformers-explained-understand-the-model-behind-gpt-3-bert-t5-and-more.md

 Before Transformers were introduced in 2017, the way we used deep learning to understand text was with a type of model called a Recurrent Neural Network or RNN that looked something like this:

 TODO: ADD PIC

+Let’s say you wanted to translate a sentence from English to French.
+An RNN would take as input an English sentence, process the words one at a time, and then, sequentially, spit out their French counterparts.
+The key word here is “sequential.”
+In language, the order of words matters and you can’t just shuffle them around.
+The sentence:

+"Jane went looking for trouble."

+means something very different from the sentence:

+“Trouble went looking for Jane”

+So any model that’s going to understand language must capture word order, and recurrent neural networks did this by processing at one word at a time, in a sequence.

+But RNNS had issues.
+First, they struggled to handle large sequences of text, like long paragraphs or essays.
+By the time got to the end of a paragraph, they'd forget what happened at the beginning.
+An RNN-based translation model, for example, might have trouble remembering the gender of the subject of a long paragraph.

+Worse, RNNs were hard to train.
+They were notoriously susceptible to what's called the [vanishing/exploding gradient problem](https://towardsdatascience.com/the-exploding-and-vanishing-gradients-problem-in-time-series-6b87d558d22) (sometimes you simply had to restart training and cross your fingers).
+Even more problematic, because they processed words sequentially, RNNs were hard to parallelize.
+This meant you couldn't just speed up training by throwing more GPUs at the them, which meant, in turn, you couldn't train them on all that much data.

+##Enter Transformers